prontopablo/FIP/docs/issues.md

 # Issues
+Below are some common issues people have when using FIP and how to resolve them.
+If your issue is not listed below, please report it [here](https://github.com/prontopablo/FIP/issues) and I'll try to help you or fix it.

 ## Out of date graphics drivers
 As FIP runs GLSL shaders on the GPU, make sure you update to the latest graphics drivers for your GPU ([how?](https://www.youtube.com/watch?v=NBiJSPd_K4g)), otherwise you may see some visual glitches.
-If your drivers are up to date but a shader still isn't working, please report it [here](https://github.com/prontopablo/FIP/issues).

 ## Not passing textures
 Some shaders have required parameters and will not work if these parameters are not passed into them.
 Below we use the _blend_ shader but fail to pass it the textures we want to blend, so it does nothing.